-I was invited to PV along with a group of travel writers to experience the best this Mexican city has to offer.
+I was invited to PV along with a group of travel writers to experience some of the unique things to do in Puerto Vallarta.
 And my adventure-seeking husband was in tow (the perks of my job).
 I’m limiting this list to 10, but trust me, there are so many things to do and great places to visit in Puerto Vallarta, you’ll find yourself wanting to stay longer.
 And some of the best restaurants in Puerto Vallarta and easy to find and affordable.

 1. Ziplining – I’m terrified of heights but there was no way I was going to miss ziplining through a tropical forest high above the trees of the Canopy River.
 There are eight ziplines, including Mexico’s longest and fastest zipline at 4,000 feet reaching speeds up to 60 mph.
 Good thing I did not know these stats before I strapped in for my ride.
 It was exhilarating.
 The lines take you down to the valley so to get back up the mountain, your transport is a mule train.

 2. Riding ATVs – If you’re rather experience the jungle from the ground, taking a guided ATV trip along the dusty roads of the back country is the way to do it.
 You’ll see great natural terrain including the real Montezuma’s revenge tree.
 Our trip ended at a hidden watering hole, complete with a beautiful waterfall, perfect for washing off the dust of the trail ride. my newfound sense of adventure gave me the courage to try a little cliff diving (okay, it was just jumping off a rock into the water).